SwanseaU-TTW/csc337_coursework1/README.md

 the source files:

 Aim (`aim`):
-: Things we can learn from the visualization, e.g, from this visualization we can see this pattern...
+: Things we can learn from the visualization, e.g., from this visualization we can see this pattern...

 Visual Design Type (`vistype`):